 Karang means coral in Indonesian, the sand here is courser but it’s still a great spot for swimming.
 One of the most famous landmarks in Sanur can be seen from this beach.
 An island a few meters off shore with a bale hut at either end is featured in many sunrise photos.
 Between 6am and 6.30am each morning, budding photographers flock here to capture the ultimate sunrise photo.
 If you’re lucky you may even have a local fisherman using his nets to enhance your shots.
 This area of the beach is also sacred to the local community as it’s the site used for cremation ceremonies.
 If you happen to come across a cremation ceremony, remember to be respectful and stand back, particularly if you’re in swimwear.
 Head south for local warungs and Sands restaurant.

-Round the corner after the Fairmont hotel and you’ve reached Semawang Beach.
+Round the corner after the Intercontinental Hotel and you’ve reached Semawang Beach.
 Colorful Jukung, the Balinese fishing boats, line the shore where early morning and late afternoons the fishermen will head out to the reef.
 Here is where many of the dive companies will leave from early in the morning, heading out for drift dives or over to the Nusa islands for Manta Ray sightings.
-Directly on this beach is where Beach House Sanur is located.
+On this beach, you will find Stuja restaurant and Tapha restaurant just around the corner.
 Grab a beanbag beachside and enjoy the view, or enjoy a favourite meal inside the restaurant.
 Head further south along the beach, for many beachside local warungs and sun loungers available for hire.

 The brightly painted Jukung are lined all along this stretch.
 This beach is a favourite for the local people and families will pack the beach every Sunday.
 The beach is wide, be sure to look up from June through to August as many kites fly high.
 August is when the Bali kite Festival is held, with traditional giant kites flown competitively by teams from the local villages.
 For the surfing enthusiast, there’s a surf break off shore but you’ll need to be dropped off and picked up by boat.
 Water activities can also be done here, and during windy season there are many kite surfers making the most of the conditions.
 The dining scene here ranges from local warungs to resort owned restaurants, and if you look south you can even catch the sunset from here.